cheapjack/RF-Craft/GettingStarted.md

 **RF-Craft** is a *simple* messaging system to send serial messages by low power radio to a Raspberry Pi when attached as a HAT or any serial connection that uses a UART adaptor.
 Refer to Setup-RPi-Hat.md for setup instructions.

 It comes in a receiver and transmitter pair.
-It's an expensive build and you would end up selling them for £39 cost.
-So we are not selling them but giving them to educators and artists and groups to play with.
-However you can build them yourself as all the details are in this repo.
-You'll need some time and experience so its not a quick start but going through that process will set you up for building almost anything; but it's beyond our scope to help you much with that.
 RF-Craft is essentially an experiment in designing physical IoT devices with young people to communicate with  Minecraft.
 Most of the learning here is about participatory ecosystems in the design process both for users and developers.

 But we wanted RF-Craft to let you do anything with these messages.
 So no Apps, complicated bluetooth pairing or custom software just open-source simplicity and `serial` communication the most basic and so univerally useful communication protocol.
 In our case we are using python-serial to parse `serial` messages into commands to `mcpi` a python API for the Raspberry Pi version of Minecraft because there is currently a community of young people and educators doing that.
 But equally they could move a robot, make a cup of tea or send a tweet